jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 Origin: 265f580 / M8
 Identity History: none
 GitHub Issue: none
-Status: Not started
+Status: Blocked (resume as Not started)

 ##### Summary

-Merge the completed `modernize` work into `maven`, tag it, and verify the whole tree once on this host and once on the deployment host.
+Merge the completed `modernize` work into `maven` only after the install verification passes on this host against the finished aa-maven Phase 1 source.
+Order: G10 (aa-maven Phase 1 done) -> install and run on this host (Release Verification 2 and 3) -> PR `modernize` to `maven`.
+No PR is opened before the install verification passes.
+The merge is a fast-forward (owner choice 2026-09-12); `modernize` is ahead of `maven` with nothing behind.

 ##### Scope